-I am Emar Vegt, Master of Industrial Design specialised in interactive sound design and interaction design, currently working as a senior interaction designer at Mirabeau.
+I am Emar Vegt, Master of Industrial Design specialised in interactive sound design and interaction design, currently working as an interaction design lead at Mirabeau.

 I am a hardworking and motivated designer with an open mind to design challenges and solutions in the cross-section of design, user and technology.
 I am flexible, quickly adapting to new situations.
 I am eager to learn something new and I like to experiment and create working prototypes.
 I can be a perfectionist, and though I work best in a team, I am able to plan and work individually as well.